ronnyml/snowplow-wiki/setup-guide/Upgrade-Guide.md

 ####Configuration files

-You should update the versions of the Enrich and Shred jars in your [configuration file][config-yml]:
+You should update the versions of the Enrich and Shred jars in your [configuration file][https://github.com/snowplow/snowplow/blob/r71-stork-billed-kingfisher/3-enrich/emr-etl-runner/config/config.yml.sample]:

 ```yaml
     hadoop_enrich: 1.1.0 # Version of the Hadoop Enrichment process